Indoc Systems Cookies Policy

 2. What Are Cookies?

 Cookies are small text files that a website places on your device while you browse.
-Your browser saves and processes these files so the website can perform functions such as remembering your settings or measuring how many are people are looking at a website.
+Your browser saves and processes these files so the website can perform functions such as remembering your settings or measuring how many people are looking at a website.
 Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue cookies when you direct your browser to our Site.
 Our use of cookies is governed by our Privacy Statement.
 You can set your browser to refuse all or some browser cookies, or to alert you when cookies are being sent.
 However, if you do not consent to our use of cookies or select this setting you may be unable to access certain parts of our Site.

 Cookies are described in two different ways in this Policy according to how they operate (technical categories) and why they are used (purpose-based categories).